stephendade/aprilmav/README.md

 - Ensure at least 3 Apriltags are visible at all times

 Use ``geo_test.py`` to tune the EKF arguments.
 In particular, there must be minimum lag between position and velocity reporting.

+In tuning the EKF, the following arguments should be set:
+- ``--R``: The noise in the measured position (m).
+Set higher to weight in favour of the measured position and velocity
+- ``--Ppos``: Process uncertainty for position (m).
+The typical position change per frame
+- ``--PVel``: Process uncertainty for velocity (m/s).
+The typical velocity change per frame
+- ``--PAccel``: Process uncertainty for acceleration (m/s^2).
+The typical acceleration change per frame

 ### Latency